 Richard Feynman, Int.
 J. Theor.
 Phys., Vol. 21, Nos.
 6/7, 1982

 Physical Models of Neural Circuits

 Physics traditionally employs 3 methods to study complex systems in nature : Experiments (experimental physics), analytical analysis (theoretical physics) and numerical simulations (computational physics).
-In a fourth method, synthetic physical models can be constructed to emulate constituents and their interactions and to study the temporal evolution of a system under controlled conditions.
+In a fourth method, synthetic physical models can be constructed to emulate constituents and their interactions and to study the temporal evolution of a system under controled conditions.
 The advantage of this approach arises when the number of constituents and the complexity of their interactions make numerical simulations intractable due to prohibitive power requirements or simulation times.
 Emulated physical models respond to internal parameter changes or external stimuli with the physical time constants of their constituents which is one essential prerequisite for their scalability.